MIDI Wind Controller – the “e-WB”

 How does it Play?

 The biggest hurdle with this instrument is getting used to the side-by-side hand positions.
 The best way to approach it is not to think about it!
+The ability to scoop notes with the reed is very sax-like, and the touch-sensitive keys enable really fast playing.

 I hadn’t used a Pico before, but it looked like it had all the requirements, so I jumped in.